-Ottobock is responsible for providing free technical and repair services to Paralympic athletes regardless of the brand of prosthetic, orthotic or wheelchair they use.
-We have been on hand at every Paralympic Games since Seoul in 1988.
+Ottobock is responsible for providing free technical and repair services to Paralympic athletes – regardless of the brand of prosthesis, orthosis or wheelchair they use.
+We have been at every Paralympic Games since Seoul in 1988.

 At the Games we set up workshops in the Athletes’ villages and selected venues, supported by a mobile unit.
-Staffed by world class prosthetists, orthotists and wheelchair technicians, our workshops are fully stocked with spare parts to provide athletes the confidence that their technical and repair service needs will be met quickly and expertly.
+Staffed by a world-class team of O&P professionals and wheelchair technicians, our workshops are fully equipped with all the necessary spare parts.
+The athletes can therefore depend on their service and repair needs being met in a rapid and expert manner.

 Always hives of activity, our workshops are often compared to motorsport pit lanes.
-However, unlike pit mechanics, our technicians service 20 different sports and thousands of athletes, each with equipment fine-tuned to meet their individual needs.
-They never know what to expect.
+However, unlike pit mechanics, our technicians provide their services to thousands of athletes, each with equipment fine-tuned to meet their individual needs.
+And at the Summer Games, they provide these services for 22 different types of sports.
+The technicians never know what to expect ahead of time.

-The work begins well before the athletes line up to compete for a medal ensuring equipment is in full working order after transportation.
+Their work begins well before the athletes line up to compete for a medal, ensuring equipment is in full working order after transportation.

-Over the years Ottobock workshops have not only become vital repair hubs for athletes, but also gathering places where Paralympians come to enjoy a cup of coffee and reunite with technicians and friends from previous Games.
-The main workshop in the heart of the Athletes’ Village is now an established member of the athlete community.
+Over the years Ottobock’s workshops have not only become vital repair hubs for athletes, but also gathering places where Paralympic athletes come to enjoy a cup of coffee and reunite with technicians and friends from previous Games.
+The main workshop in the heart of the Athletes’ Village is now an established meeting point for the community of athletes.

-Ottobock’s expertise at the forefront of mobility innovation and service combined with a wealth of knowledge passed on from Games to Games provides Paralympians with the confidence that their technical needs will be understood and expertly repaired.
-We take care of the technology so that they can focus fully on performance and competition.
+Ottobock combines top expertise in the areas of innovative mobility technology and service with a wealth of knowledge that continues to grow from one Games to the next.
+The athletes can depend on the team to understand their technical requirements and provide expert repairs.
+We take care of the technical aspects so they can focus fully on their performance and the competition.